Skip to content

 Background: Where is paper used instead of plastic these days?

-The aforementioned prohibitions mean that iMore and more everyday objects are made of paper rather than plastic exist.
-But in which practical areas of everyday life is this actually the case?
-Where is paper increasingly being used instead of plastic?
+The aforementioned prohibitions result in imore and more everyday objects are made of paper rather than plastic exist.
+But in which practical areas of everyday use is this actually the case?
+Where is plastic not used, or no longer used exclusively, but paper is increasingly used?

-Here, for example, are disposable products such as Bags, cotton buds or Straws made of plastic, which symbolize the way we live.
-Disposable society as they have an extremely short useful life before they end up in the garbage can.
+Here, for example, are disposable products such as Bags, cotton swabs or Straws plastic, symbolic of our world, and of our Disposable society stand, as they have an extremely short period of use before they end up in the trash can.

 Advantages and disadvantages: What are the pros and cons of paper and plastic?